This post may contain affiliate links. Read my full disclosure policy.

 Perhaps these will do nothing for many of you.
 But to some, it will take you somewhere.
 Perhaps back to India.
-Perhaps to the place in dreams, that feels so much like home, but slips out of memory once we awake.
+Perhaps to the place in dreams, that feel so much like home, that slip out of memory once we awake.
 Going to India, felt like that to me.
 Like I had been there before, like I knew it, so very familiar.
 Yet, every time I asked myself “why”, the gates of perception in my mind, shut down tight.

-It was while drinking a cup of chai, a whisper floated through me, like air – so light, and fleeting…
+It was while drinking a cup of chai, an answer like a whisper floated through me, like air – so light, and fleeting…

 Roll the dough into small walnut sized balls and roll in coarse sugar.
 Place on a parchment-lined sheet pan ( or use a silicone baking mat).
 Bake for 8-10 minutes, until edges are crisp and cookies begin to crack.
 As they cool and deflate, they will crackle more.